Accurate, precise pressure sensing with tethered optomechanics: Abstract

 \section{Abstract}

-We show that optomechanical systems can be primary pressure sensors with uncertainty as low as \(1.1~\si{\percent}\) of reading via comparison with a pressure transfer standard.
-Our silicon nitride and silicon carbide sensors are short-term and long-term stable, displaying Allan deviations compatible with better than \(1~\si{\percent}\) precision and baseline drift significantly lower than the transfer standard.
-We also investigate the performance of optomechanical devices as calibrated gauges, finding that they can achieve total uncertainty less than \(1~\si{\percent}\).
-The calibration procedure also yields the thin-film density of our sensors with state-of-the-art precision, aiding development of other calibration-free optomechanical sensors.
-Our results demonstrate that optomechanical pressure sensors can achieve accuracy, precision, and drift sufficient to replace high performance legacy gauges.
+We show that optomechanical pressure sensors with characterized density and thickness can achieve uncertainty as low as \(1.1~\si{\percent}\) via comparison with a secondary pressure standard.
+The agreement between the secondary standard and our optomechanical sensors is a necessary step towards using optomechanical devices as primary pressure sensors.
+Our silicon nitride and silicon carbide sensors are short-term and long-term stable, displaying Allan deviations compatible with better than \(1~\si{\percent}\) precision and baseline drift significantly lower than the secondary standard.
+Our measurements also yield the \textit{in situ} thin-film density of our sensors with \(1~\si{\percent}\) total uncertainty or lower, aiding development of other optomechanical sensors.
+Our results demonstrate that optomechanical pressure sensors can achieve accuracy, precision, and drift sufficient to replace high performance legacy pressure gauges.